juvelas/juvelas.github.io/_pages/publications.md

 # Under review

+* Ramírez-Reyes, T., __Velasco, J.A__., Flores-Villela, O. & Piñero, D. Decoupling in diversification and body size rates during the radiation of Phyllodactylus: evidence suggests scarce role of ecology shaping phenotypes.
+Submitted to Evolutionary Biology.

+* __Velasco, J.A__., Luna-Aranguré, C., Calderón-Bustamante, O, Mendoza, A., González-Salazar, C, Estrada, F. A macroecological approach to evaluate the relative role of geographical, ecological and socioeconomic drivers of urban biodiversity across Mexican cities.
+Submitted to Frontiers in Conservation Science.

+* Cisneros-Bernal, A. Y., Rodríguez-Gómez, F., Flores-Villela, O., Fujita, M.K., __Velasco, J.A__.,  & Fernández, J.A.
+Phylogeography supports lineages divergence for an endemic rattlesnake (Crotalus ravus) of the Neotropical Montane Forest on the Trans-Mexican Volcanic Belt.
+Submitted to Journal of Biogeography.

 * Estrada, F., Calderón-Bustamante, O., Botzen, W., __Velasco, J.A__., Tol, R.S.J.
 AIRCC-Clim: a user-friendly tool for generating regional probabilistic climate change scenarios and risk measures.
 Submitted to Environmental Modelling and Software.

-* García-Rodríguez, A., Arias, E., Parra-Olear, G., __Velasco, J.A__.
-Unraveling the links between environmental heterogeneity, climatic instability and lineage diversification in the bridge of the Americas.
-Submitted to Evolution.

 * Martínez-Meyer, E and __Velasco, J.A__.
 Contemporary climate change impacts on Mexican fauna.
 Chapter 4.1.
 In Book proposal: Mexican Fauna in the Anthropocene.

-* Ramírez-Reyes, T., __Velasco, J.A__., Flores-Villela, O. & Piñero, D. Assessing conserved morphologies in a non-adaptive radiation: testing the existence of morphotypes and phenotype diversification in Phyllodactylus geckos.
-Submitted to Evolutionary Biology.

-* __Velasco, J.A__., Luna-Aranguré, C., Calderón-Bustamante, O, Mendoza, A., González-Salazar, C, Estrada, F. A macroecological approach to evaluate the relative role of geographical, ecological and socioeconomic drivers of urban biodiversity across Mexican cities.
-Submitted to Frontiers in Conservation Science.

-* Cisneros-Bernal, A. Y., Rodríguez-Gómez, F., Flores-Villela, O., Fujita, M.K., __Velasco, J.A__.,  & Fernández, J.A.
-Phylogeography supports lineages divergence for an endemic rattlesnake (Crotalus ravus) of the Neotropical Montane Forest on the Trans-Mexican Volcanic Belt.
-Submitted to Journal of Biogeography.
+* García-Rodríguez, A., Arias, E., Parra-Olear, G., __Velasco, J.A__.
+Unraveling the links between environmental heterogeneity, climatic instability and lineage diversification in the bridge of the Americas.
+Submitted to Evolution.

 * García-Rodríguez, A., Villalobos, F, __Velasco, J.A__ & Costa, GC.
 Causes and consequences of the latitudinal variation in amphibian speciation rates.
 Submitted to Journal of Biogeography.